bigdatachallenge/datasets_for_the_un_sustainable_development_goals/README.md

 ## No Hunger

 ## Good Health
-http://airqualityontario.com/science/data_sets.php (thie historical air quality and smog datasets are very good.
+http://airqualityontario.com/science/data_sets.php (the historical air quality and smog datasets are very good.
 Make your own scrapper to help :) )

 ## Quality Education